Table of Contents

 LifeSync Malibu Provides Medically Supervised Detox Services

 LifeSync Malibu is a private and upscale addiction rehab on a private estate in Malibu near Los Angeles California.
-In addition to our local client, many of our clients travel from all parts of the country and internationally.
-Our Admissions Concierge provides assistance in planning travel and arranging a private pick-up at the airport of your choice near our facility.
+In addition to our local clients, many of our clients travel from all parts of the country and internationally.
+Our Admissions Concierge is here to help you plan your travel and arrange for a private airport pickup at a location convenient for you near our facility.
 To learn about our confidential detox programs, please reach out to the Admissions team today at (866) 491-4426.